utPLSQL/utPLSQL/docs/userguide/install.md

 The scripts need to be executed by `SYSDBA`, in order to grant access to `DBMS_LOCK` and `DBMS_CRYPTO` system packages.

+**Note:**
-*Note:* Grant on `DBMS_LOCK` is required only for installation on Oracle versions below 18c.
+> Grant on `DBMS_LOCK` is required only for installation on Oracle versions below 18c.
 For versions 18c and above, utPLSQL uses `DBMS_SESSION.SLEEP` so access to `DBMS_LOCK` package is no longer needed.

+**Note:**
-*Note:* The user performing the installation must have the `ADMINISTER DATABASE TRIGGER` privilege.
+> The user performing the installation must have the `ADMINISTER DATABASE TRIGGER` privilege.
 This is required for installation of trigger that is responsible for parsing annotations at at compile-time of a package.

+**Note:**
+> When installing with DDL trigger, utPLSQL will not be registering unit tests for any of oracle-maintained schemas.
+For Oracle 11g following users are excluded:
+> ANONYMOUS, APPQOSSYS, AUDSYS, DBSFWUSER, DBSNMP, DIP, GGSYS, GSMADMIN_INTERNAL, GSMCATUSER, GSMUSER, ORACLE_OCM, OUTLN, REMOTE_SCHEDULER_AGENT, SYS, SYS$UMF, SYSBACKUP, SYSDG, SYSKM, SYSRAC, SYSTEM, WMSYS, XDB, XS$NULL
+>
+> For Oracle 12c and above the users returned by below query are excluded by utPLSQL:
+>
+>```sql
+>  select username from all_users where oracle_maintained='Y';
+>```

 ## Installation without DDL trigger

 To install the utPLSQL into a new database schema and grant it to public, execute the script `install_headless.sql` as SYSDBA.